Hamidalion/Template_AspAppWithConsoleApp/README.md

 14.Add Microsoft.Extensions.Logging.Debug NuGet
 15.In .ConfigureLogging .AddConsole() .AddDebug();
 16.Add .ConfigureServices
-17.Create TaskSchedulerServices.cs inheritance IHostedServices, IDisposable
+17.Create TaskSchedulerServices.cs inheritance IHostedServices, IDisposable and implement thei 18.Create Model/Settings/ and set properties from our config.json
+19.Add created settings in .ConfigureServices
+20.Add logger in our TaskSchedulerService about timer 21.Edit StopAsync()
+22.Edit Dispose()
+23.Add in Start() non-repiter
+24.Add our TaskShedileService in configuration